finos/FDC3/docs/api/specs/webConnectionProtocol.md

 Users of FDC3 Desktop Agents often need access to UI controls that allow them to select user channels or to resolve intents that have multiple resolution options.
 Whilst apps can implement these UIs on their own via data and API calls provided by the `DesktopAgent` API, Desktop Agents typically provide these interfaces themselves.

-However, Browser Resident Desktop Agents may have difficulty displaying user interfaces over applications for a variety of reasons (inability to inject code, lack of permissions to display popups etc.), or may not (e.g. because they render applications in iframes within windows they control and can therefore display content over the iframe).
+However, Browser Resident Desktop Agents may have difficulty displaying user interfaces over applications for a variety of reasons (inability to inject code, lack of permissions to display popups, user gestures not following cross-origin comms, etc.), or may not (e.g. because they render applications in iframes within windows they control and can therefore display content over the iframe).
 The Web Connection Protocol and the `getAgent()` implementation based on it and incorporated into apps via the [`@finos/fdc3` npm module](https://www.npmjs.com/package/@finos/fdc3), is intended to help Desktop Agents deliver these UIs where necessary.

 ```mermaid
 flowchart LR